-A seller disclosure is a document that informs the buyer about any material defects in your home.
-As a seller, you must fill this document accurately and honestly.
-If you hide defects knowingly or unknowingly, you might end up in lawsuits, lose money, and damage your reputation.
+A seller disclosure is a document that informs the buyer about defects in a house.
+So you must fill this document accurately and honestly.
+It helps with offering legal protection, enhancing credibility, and reducing complications during the home inspection process.

 What Does a Seller Have to Disclose in California?